thomasesmith/vw-car-net-api/README.md

   }
 }
 ```
-You will get a lot back from this one (I would encourage you to expiriment), but the values in this request that you'll definitely need for subsequent requests are your `userId`, your `vwId`, and the `vehicleId`, `tsp`, and `tspAccountNum` values that are associated with the vehicle you want to control.
+You will get a lot back from this one (I would encourage you to experiment), but the values in this request that you'll definitely need for subsequent requests are your `userId`, your `vwId`, and the `vehicleId`, `tsp`, and `tspAccountNum` values that are associated with the vehicle you want to control.

 ## Now You Can Get A Vehicle's Status Summary
 Now you can begin poking around.
 Start by getting your vehicle's current "status."
 This is a summary of your vehicle that includes a lot of stuff: your car's GPS coordinates (if applicable), its odometer reading, door lock status, its battery/charge status, approximate remaining range, etc.